-Espirito Santo Parish - Request for Parish Subsidy (2020-2021)
+Espirito Santo Parish - Request for Parish Subsidy (2023/2024)

-- at have students enrolled at Espirito S -

-of a parish subsidy.
-Eligibility for par -

-f Espirito Santo Church, and have app

-of Fall River.
-The amount of assistan

-1 to \$300 per pupil.
-Final decisions wi ll be made by the Pastor

-and Principal.
-This form is due by •
+Families who are parishioners that have students enrolled at Espirito Santo School can request financial assistance in the form of a parish subsidy.
+Eligibility for parish subsidy requires that parents be registered members of Espirito Santo Church, and have applied for the FACE Scholarship through the Diocese of Fall River.
+The amount of assistance to be provided by Espirito Santo Church will be up to \$300 per pupil.
+Final decisions will be made by the Pastor and Principal.
+This form is due by the second week of school.

-I, hereby request that Esp. irito Santo Church provide financial aid for my students who o attend Espirito Santo School.
-Their names are listed below: Name Grade
+hereby request that Espirito Santo Church provide I, financial aid for my students who attend Espirito Santo School.
+Their names are listed below:

+Grade